Smile-SA/smile-magento-elasticsearch/doc/user-documentation.md

 The module comes with an autocomplete which allows by default to autocomplete :

-* Popular searches made by user of the website
+* Popular searches made by users of the website
 * Products
 * Categories